PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

     An IoT device on which you will securely execute the workflows.

-- An Android device on which you install the [PDM mobile application](https://github.com/armPelionEdge/peliondevicemanagement-android/releases/latest).
+- An Android device on which you install the [PDM mobile application for Android](https://github.com/armPelionEdge/peliondevicemanagement-android/releases/latest).

-    The PDM mobile application moderates between Device Management and remote IoT device.
+    The PDM mobile application for Android moderates between Device Management and remote IoT device.
 You use the application to synchronize workflows when connected to Device Management and to execute jobs over BLE in the vicinity of IoT devices.

 ### Step-by-step guide